Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Is there anything better than retatrutide?

 It depends on the metric.
 For approved access, labeling depth, and current market presence, tirzepatide is better positioned because it is already FDA approved as Mounjaro and Zepbound.
-For raw investigational weight-loss ceiling, retatrutide still leads this group with the strongest disclosed mean body-weight reduction.
-CagriSema is the late-stage Novo Nordisk alternative, but its direct comparator data against tirzepatide came in weaker.
+For raw investigational weight-loss ceiling, retatrutide still leads this group: 28.3% mean weight loss at 80 weeks on 12 mg in TRIUMPH-1, rising to 30.3% at 104 weeks in the BMI ≥35 extension.
+CagriSema is the late-stage Novo Nordisk alternative, but its direct comparator data against tirzepatide came in weaker in REDEFINE 4.

 What is CagriSema and how does it differ from Tirzepatide?